Treatment for Body Dysmorphic Disorder (BDD)

 - Asymmetry/disproportion: “My eyebrows are uneven”

-The person experiencing BDD finds their preoccupations intrusive, unwanted and can consume from 3-8 hours of their time per day.
-The sufferer finds the symptoms difficult to control or manage successfully.
-There are many ways in which the individual tries to manage the anxiety produced by their BDD.
-Rituals are a primary focus and can include both excessive and repetitive behaviors and mental acts.
-These acts in and of themselves can create anxiety and sadness.
+Individuals experiencing body dysmorphic disorder find their preoccupations intrusive and unwanted, consuming numerous hours of their daily lives.
+Those suffering from BDD find the symptoms difficult to control or manage successfully.
+There are many ways in which the individual may try to manage the anxiety produced by their BDD, such as through the rituals listed below.
+These actions tend to include both excessive and repetitive behaviors and mental acts, which, in and of themselves, can create anxiety and sadness.

 - Comparing one’s appearance with the appearance of others.